ehoshi284/ehoshi284/README.md

 - 👋 Hi, I’m @ehoshi284
 - 👀 I’m interested in Mythology & History.
 - 🌱 I’m currently learning Unreal Engine 5 & Blender, while also working on a project on both platforms.
-- 💞️ I’m not looking to collaborate.
+- 💞️ I’m not looking to collaborate yet.
 - 📫 Please do not try to reach me.

 <!---